- About Prayer

 The Nicene Creed

-A shorter version of the Apostles’ Creed, known as the Old Roman Creed, was used around the year 150 for Baptisms.
-By 390 it was referred to as the Creed of the Apostles because it summarized the faith as taught by the original Apostles.
-By the seventh century the Apostles’ Creed was finalized into the version we have today.
+The Apostles’ Creed was initially known as the Old Roman Creed and was used around the year 150 for Baptisms.
+By 390 it was referred to as the Creed of the Apostles and by the seventh century the wording of the Apostles’ Creed was finalized into the version we have today.

 The Nicene Creed was developed in 325 at the Council of Nicaea to address the heresy of Arianism.
 The heresy denied the Holy Trinity claiming that God created Jesus, therefore Jesus was not God.
 The Nicene Creed is professed by many churches including the Roman Catholic, Eastern Orthodox, Anglican, Lutheran, Methodist, and Presbyterian churches.

-Both the Apostles’ Creed and the Nicene Creed are professions of our faith and either may be said at Sunday Mass, but the norm is to say the Nicene Creed.
-The Apostles’ Creed is normally prayed as part of the Rosary and other devotional prayers.
+Both the Apostles’ Creed and the Nicene Creed are professions of our faith and either may be said at Sunday Mass.
+Usually, the Nicene Creed is said at Mass and the Apostles’ Creed is said as part of the Rosary and other devotional prayers.

 The line in the Apostles’ Creed He descended into hell does not mean that Jesus went to hell as we call it today.
 The Hebrew word for hell had two meanings; the place for those eternally damned and the place for the righteous dead waiting for salvation.
 Jesus went to this second place to preach the good news and open the gates of heaven for these holy souls.